nbnuk/wild_eval/README.md

 ### About spaCy

 [spaCy](https://spacy.io/) is an open-source Python library for fast, industrial-strength Natural Language Processing (NLP).
-While WildEval  uses spaCy for detecting and redacting place names in biodiversity data, it's a general-purpose NLP library capable of many text analysis tasks:
+WildEval uses spaCy in a very simple example to detect and redact place names in biodiversity text, it's just enough to demonstrate what's possible.
+While spaCy is great for general-purpose NLP, many biodiversity tasks will benefit more from domain-specific models, such as those available on [Hugging Face](https://huggingface.co/).

+spaCy provides tools like:

 - **Named Entity Recognition (NER)**: Detect people, organizations, locations, dates, etc.
-- **Part-of-speech tagging**: Identify nouns, verbs, adjectives, etc.
 - **Tokenization**: Split text into words, sentences, etc.
 - **Dependency parsing**: Understand grammatical relationships
 - **Text classification**: Categorize text content